open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 In this step, your goal is to create, comment on, and resolve GitHub issues to improve our Markdown Wiki.
 Here's what you'll need to do:

-1. **Create Issues**: Create 3 new issues in our GitHub repository regarding Mobile Intern First Steps.
-Each issue should be clear and focus on a specific problem or improvement. **Ensure that at least one issue addresses content reduction, such as dead links, repetitive content, excessive detail, or the potential to reference external official documentation.**
+1. **Create Issues**:
+   - Create 3 new issues in our GitHub repository regarding Mobile Intern First Steps or myPlanet User Manual.
+   - Each issue should focus on a specific problem or improvement.
+     - Ensure that **at least one issue** addresses content reduction, such as dead links, repetitive content, excessive detail, or the potential to reference external official documentation in Mobile Intern First Steps.
+     - Ensure that **at least one issue** is about populating or improving the [myPlanet User Manual](https://open-learning-exchange.github.io/#!pages/manual/myplanet/overview.md) page.

 2. **Comment on Issues**: Provide helpful comments on at least 3 existing issues that you did not create.
 This could be to provide feedback, suggest solutions, ask questions, or clarify the issue.